Weather News

 Flooded roads in Lexington

-A few locations in Lexington are currently experiencing water over roadways, according to Lexington’s Director of Emergency Management, Rob Larkin.
+A few locations in Lexington are experiencing water over roadways on Tuesday, according to Lexington’s Director of Emergency Management, Rob Larkin.

 • Versailles Road and Cisco Road